dhusemann/idlecombos/README.md

 ## Important Notes

 * Steam Launcher will not open Idle Champions if Steam is not open and logged in.
+* Steam game detection only works if your Steam Library is in the default location.
+* If you use a VPN you may have API communication issues.
+Please whitelist AHK/IdleCombos in your VPN.

 ## Features